Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M952 B20 S500  ; change the CAN bit rate or expansion board 20 to 500kbps
 </pre>

-Some CAN-connected expansion boards are too small to carry address selection switches.
-Such boards default to a standard address, which can be changed using this command.
+### Notes

-Note: the change of CAN address will not take place until the expansion board is restarted.
+The change of CAN address will not take place until the expansion board is restarted.

 This command can also be used to change the normal data rate, for example if the printer has CAN bus cables that are too long to support the standard data rate (1Mbits/sec in RepRapFirmware).
 All boards in the system on the same CAN bus must use the same CAN data rate.
 The procedure for changing the data rate is:
 * Use M952 to change the data rate on all the expansion boards, one at a time.
 After changing the data rate on each expansion board, you will no longer be able to communicate with it, and you may need to power it down or disconnect it from the CAN bus to prevent it interfering with subsequent CAN communications.
 * Change the data rate of the main board last.
 Then the main board should be able to communicate with all the expansion boards again.

 ## M953: Set CAN-FD bus fast data rate

+This command allows the bandwidth of the CAN bus to be optimised, by increasing the data rate during transmission of CAN-FD data packets by means of the BRS (bit rate switch) feature.
+The maximum speed supported by CAN-FD is 8Mbits/sec but the practical limit depends on the cable length, cable quality, number of devices on the bus and CAN interface hardware used.
+The rate specified will be rounded down to the nearest achievable rate.

 ### Parameters